OskyRosky/Project-Prompt-Improvement/README.md

 1.  **Intro** 🧳

+This section introduces the idea behind the project: understanding why prompt quality matters in modern AI workflows.
+It explains how prompts act as the communication bridge between humans and large language models, and why improving this communication leads to clearer, more reliable, and more useful outputs.

 2.  **Tech Stack** 🤖

+Here you will find a brief overview of the technologies used to build the project.
+The application is powered by Streamlit for the interface and uses Llama 3.3 through Ollama to evaluate and optimize prompts locally.
+Python handles the logic, and Docker enables easy deployment across environments.

 3.  **Features** 🤳🏽

+This section highlights the core capabilities of PromptLab Academy: evaluating prompt quality, diagnosing weaknesses, generating optimized prompt versions, and comparing model responses.
+It summarizes how the tool guides users step by step toward clearer, more structured prompting.

 4.  **Process** 👣

+An explanation of how the application works internally, from receiving a user’s prompt to scoring it across five dimensions.
+It describes the flow of evaluation, optimization, and optional answer comparison, providing a high-level understanding of the system’s mechanics without going into code.

 5.  **Learning** 💡

+This part outlines what users gain by working with the tool.
+It focuses on developing better prompting habits, understanding the anatomy of effective instructions, recognizing common mistakes, and adopting a structured mindset toward prompt engineering.

 6.  **Improvement** 🔩

+A dedicated space to show visual examples, screenshots, or before-and-after results.
+This section helps users appreciate how clearer prompts dramatically change the model’s output quality.
+It also illustrates the interface and interaction flow of the application.

 7.  **Running the Project** ⚙️
+8.
+This final section explains how to launch the application locally, whether through Python, Streamlit, or Docker.
+It ensures that anyone can install the dependencies, connect to Ollama, start the server, and interact with the tool from their browser in minutes.

 8 .  **More** 🙌🏽